pg-format/specification/README.md

 ## Robustness principle

+*This section is non-normative!*

-Applications MAY automatically convert documents not fully conforming to the specification of PG-JSON and/or PG-JSONL to valid form, for instance by:
+Applications may automatically convert documents not fully conforming to the specification of PG-JSON and/or PG-JSONL to valid form, for instance by:

 - creation of implicit nodes for node identifiers referenced in edges
 - addition of missing empty fields `labels` and/or `properties`